PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Experiments

 \section{Experiments}

 In this section, we provide the experimental results for PLATE.
-We evaluate PLATE in two complementary regimes: { \begin{enumerate} \item \textbf{Out-of-distribution forgetting in LLMs}: we adapt pretrained LLMs on new reasoning / instruction-following dataset and probe both forgetting and learnability on \emph{separate} benchmarks that were not used in training (Section~\ref{sec:exp_llm_ood}).
-Training performed with open-instruct \footnote{https://github.com/allenai/open-instruct} and evaluation with OLMES \cite{gu2025olmesstandardlanguagemodel}. \item \textbf{In-distribution forgetting in controlled benchmarks}: we build standard two-task continual-learning setups in vision, regression, and text where the evaluation distribution coincides with a known training distribution (Section~\ref{sec:exp_indist}).
-For this experiments we follow the conventional two-stage continual-learning protocol described in Appendix~\ref{alg:general_protocol}. \end{enumerate} For the out-of-distribution LLM experiments, we compare LoRA and PLATE.
-Across all in-distribution experiments, we compare Full FT (all weights trainable), LoRA, and PLATE.
-We also want to remind that as aforementioned, although PLATE has a higher rank than LoRA does not imply that PLATE has more learnable parameters.
-We also emphasize that forgetting is often easier to anticipate in traditional deep learning settings than in out-of-distribution LLM experiments.
-In practice, LLM fine-tuning corpora are highly heterogeneous and frequently overlap with many aspects of the model’s pretraining mixture (e.g., literature, math, reasoning, law, code), so it is rarely clear which capabilities are actually being reinforced versus overwritten.
-Moreover, the extreme scale at which LLMs operate makes their adaptation dynamics harder to predict: retention can vary substantially with the base model, the fine-tuning data, and the optimization setup, and small changes in any of these can lead to qualitatively different forgetting behavior.
+We evaluate PLATE in two complementary regimes: { \begin{enumerate} \item \textbf{Out-of-distribution forgetting in LLMs}: we adapt pretrained LLMs on new reasoning/instruction-following dataset and probe both forgetting and learnability on \emph{separate} benchmarks that were not used in training (Section~\ref{sec:exp_llm_ood}).
+Training performed with open-instruct \footnote{https://github.com/allenai/open-instruct} and evaluation with OLMES \cite{gu2025olmesstandardlanguagemodel}. \item \textbf{In-distribution forgetting in controlled benchmarks}: we build standard two-task continual-learning setups in vision, regression, and text modalities where the evaluation distribution coincides with a known training distribution (Section~\ref{sec:exp_indist}).
+For these experiments we follow the conventional two-stage continual-learning protocol described in Algorithm~\ref{alg:general_protocol}. \end{enumerate} For the out-of-distribution LLM experiments, we compare LoRA and PLATE.
+Across all in-distribution experiments, we compare Full FT (all weights trainable), LoRA, O-LoRA \citep{wang2023orthogonal}, L2-Init \citep{kumar2023maintaining}, and PLATE.
+O-LoRA is a replay-free orthogonality-based PEFT method, while L2-Init regularizes all parameters toward their pre-task-2 values.
+Forgetting is harder to anticipate in OOD LLM experiments than in in-distribution settings: fine-tuning corpora overlap heterogeneously with the pretraining mixture, so it is rarely clear which capabilities are reinforced versus overwritten, and retention can shift qualitatively with the base model or optimization setup.
+We tune LoRA rank $r$ ($\alpha/r=0.5$) and PLATE $(r,\tau)$ at fixed $\rho = 0.5$ (LoRA-equivalent scaling); grids and architectures are in Tables~\ref{tab:method_hyperparams} and~\ref{tab:experimental_configs}.